Guatemala’s political turmoil deepens as 1 candidate is targeted and the other suspends her campaign

-GUATEMALA CITY (AP) — Guatemala sank deeper into political turmoil Thursday as prosecutors targeted a progressive presidential candidate who proved to be surprisingly popular, prompting his opponent to suspend her campaign, saying the playing field was no longer even.
+GUATEMALA CITY (AP) — Guatemala sank deeper into political turmoil Thursday as an effort by prosecutors to discredit a progressive presidential candidate prompted his conservative opponent to suspend her campaign, citing a playing field that was no longer even.

 The government’s actions against candidate Bernardo Arévalo — first suspending his Seed Movement party, then raiding the country’s election tribunal offices after it certified election results — sparked other objections as well, from within and outside Guatemala.
 U.S. officials called them a threat to the country’s democracy.

-By Thursday afternoon, those actions appeared to have backfired.
-Candidates left and right warned the government to let the voters’ prevail — not likely what President Alejandro Giammattei expected when his administration decided to intervene in the June 25 election, which ended with Arévalo and conservative candidate Sandra Torres moving on to an Aug.
+The Constitutional Court — Guatemala’s highest — granted a preliminary injunction to the Seed Movement, blocking its suspension.
+Meanwhile, candidates left and right warned the government to let the voters’ prevail.
+It was an outcome President Alejandro Giammattei likely did not expect when his administration decided to intervene in the June 25 election, which ended with Arévalo and conservative candidate Sandra Torres moving on to an Aug.
 20 presidential runoff.

 Arévalo dismissed the government’s actions as illegal.